Baba Miller: College career

+Professional career

+On June 24, 2026, Miller was selected by the Los Angeles Clippers with the 36th overall pick in the 2026 NBA draft.

 International career

 Miller played for the Spain men's national under-18 basketball team, including at the 2021 FIBA U18 European Challengers tournament where he averaged 11.8 points, 4.4 rebounds and 2.0 assists per game.
 In 2023, he was a member of the national under-19 team that won the FIBA Under-19 Basketball World Cup, starting in the finals and recording 11 points scored and five rebounds in the game, while having an average of 9.4 points and 6.0 rebounds in the tournament.